dustinpfister/blog_posts/_posts/threejs-grid-helper.md

 layout: post
 categories: three.js
 id: 961
-updated: 2022-02-18 12:08:40
+updated: 2022-02-18 12:14:25
-version: 1.2
+version: 1.3
 ---

 I have wrote a number of posts on the various helpers in three.js that can be used to get a better idea of what the visual state of things is with something in a three.js project.
-However thus far I have not wrote one on the gird helper, so todays post will be just a few examples of using this kind of helper in a threejs project.
+However thus far I have not wrote one on the [gird helper](https://threejs.org/docs/#api/en/helpers/GridHelper), so todays post will be just a few examples of using this kind of helper in a threejs project.

+There are a number of other things that can be done in place of using the gird helper, such as having one or more objects in the scene that can replace what the gird helper is used for, as well as be a part of the scene itself.
+One of the typical things to do with that would be to use the [plane geometry constructor](/2019/06/05/threejs-plane/).

 <!-- more -->